- 1 Top 7 Best Window Air Conditioners Compared

 #1 Frigidaire FFRA0511R1E 5,000 BTU Mini-Compact Air Conditioner – Top PickWHY WE LIKE IT: This Frigidaire 5,000 BTU mini-compact window air conditioner is perfect for cooling small spaces — making it our Top Pick thanks to the 11.1 Energy Efficiency Ratio (EER).
 Quiet operation, included window mounting kit, and easy to use control panel that includes options like dehumidification, and two cooling and fan speed settings round out some of the top features.
 It is the best air conditioner you can buy.

 It’s wasteful to use an air conditioner with a higher BTU rating in small spaces.
 So, if you’re trying to cool a small room of 150 square feet or less, this Frigidaire FFRA0511R1E 5,000 BTU 115V Mini-Compact Air Conditioner is the perfect match.
 A simple installation process and included window mounting kit make set up a breeze.
 And the simplified control panel makes it easy for even the most tech-averse individual to use this air conditioner.
 Best of all, this model has an EER of 11.1 to keep your energy consumption at a minimum.
+If you also want block the sunlight from entering your space, take a look at the best window shades too.

 Other core features that we found useful included the dehumidifying mode which removes up to 1.1 pints of moisture from the air per hour as it cools a room.
 You’ll also like that there are two cooling settings and two fan speeds for easy customization.
 The removable filter is antibacterial to help maintain cleaner air.
 And pleated side panels help to create a secure fit and prevent air from leaking out of your window.
 For an RV you want to check out the best RV air conditioner.